 Within the gray fox samples, two genetic clusters were most likely, with eight individuals split into a separate subpopulation (K1) (Figure 4, 6).
 Individuals within K1 were found throughout the study area, including on opposite sides of SR 49 (Figure 6).
 When we examined relatedness within K1, however, we found that the average relatedness value was 0.20 compared with a value of 0.09 for the cluster containing the other 49 individuals.
 All individuals within the K1 cluster have a second order relationship with at least one other group member.
 Three of the pairs within the group are first order relationships (r = 0.58-0.62).

-Pairwise FST values, estimating genetic differentiation between sampling locations relative to sides of the highway were not significant for either species, with two exceptions for coyotes.
+Pairwise FST values, estimating genetic differentiation between sampling locations relative to sides of the highway, were not significant for either species, with two exceptions for coyotes.
 In coyotes, FST within each region was low, with significant differentiation only seen across highway I-80 for populations sampled adjacent to SR 49 (Table 2).
-The pairwise FST between the gray fox for side of highway was absent (FST = 0, p = 0.425).
+The pairwise FST between the gray fox for side of highway was zero (FST = 0, p = 0.425).
 When examined for the K1 and K2 clusters pairwise FST was 0.34 (P = 0.001) but this was largely driven by the number of close relatives in the K1 group.

 Mantel tests revealed no association between genetic and geographic distance for gray fox or coyotes in the Sierra Nevada foothills (r = 0.03, p = 0.24; r = -0.02, p = 0.58, respectively), but there was a weak association observed in the East Bay (r = 0.16, p = 0.05).
 Neither highway presence or traffic rates seemed to influence genetic distance with the equally permeable landscape as the best supported resistance surface for gray fox and Sierra Nevada foothill coyotes.
-In the East Bay coyotes, including resistance based on traffic rates for highway segments was the best supported model (Table 3).
+In the East Bay, the model that included resistance based on traffic rates for highway segments was the best supported for coyotes (Table 3).

 DISCUSSION